10 Simple Ways To Reduce Your Plastic Waste

 1. Invest in a reusable water bottle

-Save money and reduce your plastic waste by purchasing a reusable bottle and using it rather than bottled water to stay hydrated.
+Save money and reduce your plastic waste by purchasing a reusable bottle, like this one from The Rainforest Site Store, and using it rather than bottled water to stay hydrated.
 Consider getting a thermos for hot drinks, as well.
 Most coffee shops are happy to save a cup and fill your personal container if you ask.

 2. Skip the straw

 In addition to being a non-essential, plastic straws often end up in oceans, where they can be incredibly harmful to marine life.
 Reusable straws like these from The Rainforest Site Store are a much safer, and longer lasting alternative.

 Take a look at the poor turtle who had a nasty encounter with a disposable straw here.

 It’s easy to rely upon pre-made, packaged foods like frozen dinners.
 However, they typically come with a lot of packaging.
 When you can, try to skip the packaging altogether (think fruits and veggies), or choose things that are available in cardboard (think grains), which degrades much faster than plastic.